clones/kaa/doc/index.rst

 The following kaa modules provide an API documentation:

+* `kaa.base <base/index.html>`_

+  This module provides the base Kaa framework and is an implicit dependency for all kaa modules.
+The kaa framework includes a mainloop facility with an API for signals and callbacks, timers, process and thread management, file descriptor monitoring (with INotify support), inter-process communication, as well as a rich, practically magical API for asynchronous programming

 * `kaa.metadata <metadata/index.html>`_

   A powerful media metadata parser.
 It can extract metadata (such as